Matt-Wilshaw/gymflex/README.md

 For the full in-depth architecture (middleware order, lifecycle, masking matrix) see: `[docs/ARCHITECTURE.md](./docs/ARCHITECTURE.md)`.

-"When is my next session, and can I book it easily?"

 Check out the live demo here:

 # Link → [GymFlex](https://matt-wilshaw.github.io/gymflex/)